Tennis Tips: Preparing Your Body for the Court

-If you’re still lamenting the end of another Australian tennis grand slam and thinking of dusting off that racket and getting back onto the court, here’s a few tips to help you stay injury free.
+If the excitement of another Australian tennis grand slam has inspired you to pick up your racket and head back onto the court, here are a few tips to help reduce your risk of injury and support a safe return to play.

-Grab a tennis or spiky ball and place it at the back of the shoulder, just under the prominent bony ridge of the shoulder blade.
-Lean onto a solid wall, firmly pressing ball into tight area for 30 seconds.
-Repeat this 3-4 times, each time finding a different area to release.
+Using a tennis or spiky ball, position it at the back of the shoulder just below the bony ridge of the shoulder blade.
+Lean against a solid wall and gently press the ball into areas of tightness for around 30 seconds.
+Repeat 3–4 times, shifting slightly to find different spots.

 Calf stretch